Asian Shrimp and Noodle Soup

 - fresh Thai basil leaves

 - Heat the sesame oil in a large soup pot over medium heat.
 Add the sliced leeks, and sauté them for 4 to 5 minutes, stirring frequently, until they are soft and translucent.
 Increase heat to medium-high, and add the grated ginger and sliced shiitake mushrooms.
-Sauté the mushrooms, stirring occasionally, until cooked through and lightly caramelized (3 to 4 minutes).
+Sauté the mushrooms, stirring occasionally, until cooked through and lightly caramelized, about 3 to 4 minutes.

 - Add the scallions, and sauté for 1 to 2 minutes.
 Add the chicken broth and soy sauce to the pot, and bring to a rapid simmer.
 Add the miso paste and red pepper flakes, and stir until completely dissolved.

 - Add the No Yolk Dumpling Noodles, and cook for until just shy of al dente.
 Reduce heat to low and add the raw shrimp, and continue to cook for 1 to 2 minutes or until pink and no longer translucent and the noodles are al dente.
-Season soup to taste with salt and pepper.
+Season soup to taste with salt and pepper, and top with thinly sliced scallions and Thai basil leaves.